uncannyworks/plan/posts/2015-12-26-haskell-game-server-part-1.md

   getMessageId _ = 200
 </code></pre>

-And the relevant sections of code from `Server.has` to send and receive messages.
-I am using [io-streams](https://hackage.haskell.org/package/io-streams) which is a fantasticlly simple to use I/O library for processing streams.
+And the relevant sections of code from `Server.hs` to send and receive messages.
+I am using [io-streams](https://hackage.haskell.org/package/io-streams) which is a fantastically simple to use I/O library for processing streams.

 The `runClient` function runs in its own thread and handles the incoming data from the associated client connection. `UserId` is a unique identifier which associates the socket with a `Client` and their `Player` data.